• Skip to main content

 On 26 August 2021 a historic Agreement was signed between the New York University Abu Dhabi (NYUAD) and the Indian Council for Cultural Relations (ICCR) New Delhi to establish a Visiting Professorship in Social Science at New York University Abu Dhabi (NYUAD).
 The agreement aims to promote broader engagement in academics between the two countries.

-Following the signing of the historic Comprehensive Economic Partnership Agreement (CEPA) on 18 February 2022, both sides agreed to establish an India-UAE Cultural Council to promote bilateral cultural co-operation.
-Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces and Prime Minister Narendra Modi issued a Joint Vision Statement which, inter-alia, provided a roadmap to explore and promote cross-cultural exchanges, exhibitions and dialogues.
+The MoU was signed between the Ministry of Foreign Affairs and International Cooperation of the UAE and the Indian Council for Cultural Relations (ICCR).
+Sheikh Mohamed bin Zayed Al Nahyan, then Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces and Prime Minister Narendra Modi issued a Joint Vision Statement in February 2022 which, inter-alia, provided a roadmap to explore and promote cross-cultural exchanges, exhibitions and dialogues.
 The two leaders also released a Joint Commemorative Stamp on the occasion of 75th anniversary of India’s independence and the 50th year of the UAE’s foundation.
+On 01 September 2022 during the 14th India-UAE Joint Commission Meeting (JCM) both sides signed a

-Last updated in November 2022
+Last updated in June 2025